 This article breaks down why Lululemon can charge more, and what new brands can learn if they want to compete in the premium space.

-Lululemon justifies its pricing through high-cost fabrics, technical garment engineering, strict testing, and a premium brand ecosystem that focuses on experience over discounts.
+Lululemon justifies its pricing through high-cost fabrics, technical garment engineering, strict performance testing, and a premium brand ecosystem that focuses on experience rather than discounts.

-Lululemon builds its price around fabric innovation, not simple nylon/spandex blends.
+Lululemon builds its price structure around fabric innovation, not simple nylon/spandex blends.

 | Fabric | Why It Costs More | Lululemon Advantage |